skienzmatishun/rippreport/content/p/the-enforcer-hoss-macks-rise-to-statewide-power/index.md

 summary: Hoss Mack leveraged a fortress of local corruption in Baldwin County to grab unearned statewide power and hide law enforcement abuses.
 Court records show how top officials altered election laws to eliminate rivals and permanently hide police body camera footage.
-Unmask the shadow government operating behind a veil of secrecy to control your local news.
+We unmask the shadow government operating behind a veil of secrecy to control your local news.
 authors:
 - admin